wilgru/USYDBC-WG-10-Team-Profile-Generator/README.md

 ## Description

-A nodeJS program that generates a HTML page withh a roster for employees
+A Node.js command-line application that generates a HTML page with a roster of employees for a software engineering team, with details for each employee.

 ## Table of Contents